 The Trust recognises the importance of good health and safety communication in implementing its health and safety policy.

-The Trust will ensure effective communication with staff and others and the methods used will include briefings via existing networks such as team meetings, email, notice boards, leaflets and individual memos or letters.
+The Trust will ensure effective communication with staff and others and the methods used will include briefing notes, health and safety committees, team meetings, email, notice boards, leaflets and individual memos or letters.

-To develop a positive health and safety culture and to meet its legal duty to protect the health and safety of staff and others the Trust will plan, develop and deliver a training programme and has identified the following groups as having particular training needs:
+To develop a positive health and safety culture and to meet its legal duty to protect the health and safety of staff and others the Trust will implement a training programme and has identified the following groups as having particular training needs:

 - New recruits who will need basic induction training into how to work safely, including arrangements for first aid, fire and evacuation.